Find Your Perfect School

 Central College is a private university affiliated with the Reformed Church in America.
 Central College combines liberal arts with Christian teachings and traditions to produce academically excellent students.
 Students may enroll in different courses in science, law, medicine, and recently-offered engineering programs.

-Central is also great for student-athletes since they offer state-of-the-art facilities and training equipment.
+Central is also great for student-athletes since it offers state-of-the-art facilities and training equipment.
 Central also offers on-campus housing to foster independence and encourage being sociable.
 Its annual tuition is less than $20,000 and may reach up to $30,000 with room and board fees.
 To help students with financial challenges, Central also offers financial aid through its scholarship programs.

 Boston College (Massachusetts)

 Boston College, a private Catholic university, is anchored in its Jesuit mission of faith and service.
 As a leading liberal arts school, Boston allows students to think across different disciplines, helping them figure out the right careers and preparing them for their future professional paths.
 Boston offers 58 majors from different disciplines, such as Management, Law, Social Work, and Theology.

 Boston offers different opportunities, such as campus recreation and wellness activities, for their students to maintain a balanced lifestyle.
 Counseling services are also available to cater to the holistic development of every student.
 This school does not discriminate based on religious affiliation or financial capabilities.
 Instead, Boston gives more emphasis on their student’s academic accomplishments.

 Kenyon College (Ohio)